CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

     ![](Images/img215.png)

-1. From here you can start a new conversation share files.
+1. From here you can start a new conversation and share files.

     ![](Images/img216.png)